landenng/atliq-si/README.md

 Finally, the new bar chart on the right hand side of the page allows the user to see revenue the current year in comparison to the revenue from the previous year.
 The line indicated how the profit margins have performed throughout the chosen time period as well.

 ## Conclusion
 This Power BI dashboard allows users to interactively analyze their business quickly and easily.
 Everything that you can view in the images is clickable and allow the user to delve deeper into the numbers of their business.
 There is also a mobile layout for this dashboard; however, I cannot view it on mobile as I can't publish the dashboard to the cloud without a work email.
+If you would like to see more information, I would be happy to take further input on my dashboard and attempt to implement your desired features.